What kinds of incentive plan are most commonly offered and to whom?

 An overseas corporation may operate an incentive plan in the US subject to adjustments in documentation and operation necessary to comply with US tax laws (including Section 409A of the US tax code), federal and state securities laws and, (in the case of ISOs, ESPPs and awards to California participants) obtaining shareholder approval of the plan.

 Section 409A has no impact upon stock options granted with option exercise prices at least equal to fair market value as of the date of grant.
-The fair market value needs to be established by trading prices, or if none, an independent appraisal or another recognized method of establishing fair market value.
-Note that US “fair market value” is not necessarily the same as “market value” in other jurisdictions.
+Under Section 409A, fair market value needs to be established by trading prices, or if none, an independent appraisal or another 409A-recognized method of establishing fair market value.
+Note that US “fair market value” is not necessarily the same as fair market value or market value in other jurisdictions.
 Modifications of NQSOs originally issued at fair market value can result in adverse tax consequences to participants under 409A.

-RSUs and PSUs must also be compliant with Section 409A by either providing in the award for settlement within the applicable 2.5 month period described above for NQSOs, or by linking settlement to one or more of several permissible payment events such as a fixed date or separation from service.
+RSUs and PSUs must also be compliant with Section 409A by either providing in the award for settlement within the applicable 2.5 month period of the short-term deferral rule described above for NQSOs, or by linking settlement to one or more of several permissible payment events for deferred compensation such as a fixed date or separation from service.
 Due to Section 409A, “translating” foreign plan good leaver provisions for use in the US is often difficult.

 ISOs, ESPPs and restricted stock awards are not subject to Section 409A.

-Although beyond the scope of this Guide, the use of an EBT can give rise to unintended adverse tax consequences for both US participants and US subsidiaries.
+Although beyond the scope of this chapter, the use of an EBT can give rise to unintended adverse tax consequences for both US participants and US subsidiaries.

 Can an overseas employee participate in an incentive plan?